cozy/cozy-docs/src/documents/hack/getting-started/discover-americano.html.md

 ## Configuration
 Now our application should already be working but there is one thing we left aside: configuration.

-Again, Americano will provides you a handy syntax and loads everything **automatically** at start:
+Again, Americano will provide you a handy syntax and loads everything **automatically** at start:
 ```javascript
 // ./server/config.js